 - Category S: The patient has HL cells in the spleen.

-For example, stage IIB indicates that the patient has
+For example, stage IIB would indicate that the patient has

-- Two lymph node sites near each other with disease involvement (for example, enlarged lymph nodes in the neck and near the collarbone, or in the neck and the armpit)
+- Involvement of two lymph node sites near each other (for example, enlarged lymph nodes in the neck and collarbone area or in the neck and the armpit)